June 8, 2020

 If you would like to learn more about our firm, or to further discuss any of the topics in the above article, please contact us at email@example.com.

 Digital Commerce 360 analysis of U.S. Department of Commerce data.

 ‘Omni-channel retailing is a fully-integrated approach to commerce, providing shoppers a unique experience across all channels or touchpoints.’
 Shopify.com

 Sales growth data reported in each company’s respective Q1 2020 earnings report.

 Cash App is a mobile payment service developed by Square.

 This material is provided for general information purposes only.
 Any discussions of securities or investment strategies should not be construed as research or investment advice.
-Investment advisory services are only provided to investors who become Element Pointe Advisors clients pursuant to a written account agreement, which investors are urged to read and carefully consider in determining whether such agreement is suitable for their individual facts and circumstances.
+Investment advisory services are only provided to investors who become Element Pointe Family Office clients pursuant to a written account agreement, which investors are urged to read and carefully consider in determining whether such agreement is suitable for their individual facts and circumstances.

 All expressions of opinion reflect the judgment of the author as of the date of publication and are subject to change without prior notice.